krharsh17/barview-android/CONTRIBUTING.md

 ### Building

 The BarView project is split into 2 modules
-1. `app` - a sample app to test the braview library during development
+1. `app` - a sample app to test the barview library during development
 1. `library` - the main library barview, which gets deployed to end user applications

 The default build is `debug`, with this variant you can use a debugger while developing.
 To install the application click the `run` button in Android Studio with the `app` configuration selected while you have a device connected.